unarycomputing/uc-homepage/content/post/2021-01-08-ieee-micro-toppicks/index.md

 ---
-title: uGEMM (ISCA'20) is selected as one of twelve IEEE Micro Top Picks
+title: uGEMM (ISCA'20) is selected as one of twelve IEEE Micro Top Picks for 2020
 subtitle:
 summary:
 authors: []